Mandatory Commercial Recycling

 In Thousand Oaks, a business can comply by separating their recyclable materials from trash and doing one or more of the following:

-- Subscribe to recycling service through the City’s authorized commercial waste service provider - Waste Management.
+- Subscribe to recycling service through the City’s Exclusive Franchise commercial waste service provider - Athens Services.

 - Self-haul recyclable materials to a recycling facility.

 - In some cases, businesses with high volumes of high-value materials can arrange for free pick-up with a City of Thousand Oaks Permitted Commercial Recycler.
 Visit our Permitted Commercial Recycler page for a list of authorized recyclers and the materials they collect.
-If businesses do not have sufficient volume for free pick-up service, then they should contact Waste Management to arrange for recycling services.
+If businesses do not have sufficient volume for free pick-up service, then they should contact Athens Services to arrange for recycling services.

-If your business does not already subscribe to commercial recycling service, the City can help.
-The Public Works Department and Waste Management offer free waste assessments to evaluate current service and advise businesses on how to start or improve their recycling program.
+If you need assistance with starting or improving your business recycling program, the City can help.
+The Public Works Department and Athens Services offer free waste assessments to evaluate current service and advise businesses on how to start or improve their recycling program.
 These on-site assessments can also trouble shoot space limitations and other obstacles to recycling.

 Visit our Getting Started With Business Recycling page for more tips on getting started at your business.